pahlevikun/Flutter-Modular/README.md

 # Flutter Modular
 Flutter based project, implementing multi-module approach.

 ## Getting Started

 ### 1. Setup your Flutter Environment

-Since I'm working on a mac machine, what you need is to install the HomeBrew first:
+Since I'm working on a mac machine, what you need is to install HomeBrew first, then you need to install Flutter Version Manager (FVM) on your machine:

 ```shell script
 brew tap leoafarias/fvm
 brew install fvm
 ```
-After that you need to install Flutter Version Manager, this is a very helpful tools for managing different flutter version on multiple project:
+After you install Flutter Version Manager, you need to install Flutter SDK using FVM, FVM is a very helpful tools for managing different flutter version on multiple project:

 ```shell script
 fvm install
 fvm use stable --force
 ```
+Why using `--force`?
+Because we need to set FVM on a non-flutter root directory since we are move all of our Flutter module inside another package.

-Last part is to make the project and generate the dependencies tree, just run command below on root project:
+Last part is to make the project and generate dependencies tree, just run command below on root project:

 ```
 bash make_project.sh